 In the hypothetical case of a downgrade of the Group's rating, the impact on collateral would not be significant because most collateral contracts do not provide for franchises related to the Group's external credit rating.
-Considering that most contracts with financial institutions have a zero threshold', and that in those where there is a rating-linked scale the value of the portfolio does not usually exceed the threshold amount, a rating downgrade would, in the worst case, represent a non-material cash outflow.
-The CSA contracts signed by the subsidiary, BPI, include such surcharges which, in the event of a rating downgrade of two notches, would require an increase in collateral of EUR 2.1 million.
+Considering that most contracts with financial institutions have a zero , and that in those where there is a rating-linked scale the value of the portfolio does not usually exceed the threshold amount, a rating downgrade would, in the worst case, represent a non-material cash outflow.
+The CSA contracts signed by the subsidiary, BPI, include such surcharges which, in the event of a rating downgrade of two notches at 31 December 2023 would be null.